-H George replied that the work done when developing the Recovery Action Plan had been used to identify broad areas where focus was needed It was known that young people and the hospitality and retail sectors would be particularly affected.
+H George replied that the work done when developing the Recovery Action Plan had been used to identify broad areas where focus was needed.
+It was known that young people and the hospitality and retail sectors would be particularly affected.
 The Education, Skills and Employability Board had also identified people losing jobs later in their careers as a concern.
 A full mapping exercise had not been done as the present focus was on transition.

-The Education, Skills and Employability Board were looking more deeply into the future labour market and other skills programmes and funding streams to assist people back into employment, noting that not all come under the remit of the AEB.
+The Education, Skills and Employability Board were looking deeper into the future labour market and schemes to assist people back into employment that didn't come under the remit of the AEB.